danaelshrbiny10/recur_factorial/README.md

-# recur_factorial
+# About:
-Factorial solved with recursion
+  - Factorial solved with recursion